ShaharNaveh/ShaharNaveh.github.io/content/blog/painless-git-ssh-setup/index.md

 If you don't get any errors, the setup is successful. 🥳

-## Configure Git to use SSH instead of https
+## Configure Git to Use SSH Instead of HTTPS
 {{< tabs items="Bitbucket,Gitlab,Github" >}}
   {{< tab >}}
   ```shell